SmartThingsDIY/esp32-aws-weather-station/README.md

 This tutorial shows how to use the [DHT11](https://amzn.to/2Qs9fcV) and [DHT22](https://amzn.to/31t7P8l) temperature and humidity sensors with the [ESP32](https://amzn.to/3jmCpqx) using Arduino IDE.

-In the **first part**, we'll go through a quick introduction to these sensors, pinout, wiring diagram, and finally the Arduino sketch (code).
+In the **first part**, we'll go through a quick introduction to these sensors, pinout, wiring diagram, and finally the Arduino sketch.

 In the **second part**, we'll see how to connect out DYI weather station to AWS IoT in order to store the data, visualize it and run some analytics on it.